Home Program Hot Lunch

 We source organic produce from local farms whenever possible, and the menu rotates regularly to suit a wide variety of tastes and dietary needs.
 Hot Lunch Menus are posted weekly on ParentSquare.
 Hot Lunch Program Registration opens in June and is available through Blackbaud forms.

 Hot lunch is served every school day from September to June.
 No lunch, credit or special arrangement is provided for students off campus during the lunch hour.
 This includes students who are out sick, at an appointment, or off campus to attend a field trip, play rehearsal or any other off-campus event.

 Our talented culinary team is on site providing a healthy and delicious catering option to our families.
 We source organic produce from local farms whenever possible, and the menu rotates regularly to suit a wide variety of tastes and dietary needs.
 See weekly menu!

 A typical lunch menu includes a main hot entree and vegetarian equivalent.
 Every day brings a selection of half a dozen hearty grain and vegetable salads, including roasted vegetables, or other sides like polenta triangles, hummus, or egg salad.
 Rice and beans are a staple in the buffet line, as are sunflower butter and jam sandwiches.
 Gluten free bread is available on request.
 Cut fruit and sliced vegetables, along with hard boiled eggs are always available.
 Milk and water are served to drink.

-Head Chef, Neucimar Dias da Silva, grows his own greens and herbs in our garden for special dishes.
+Our chef and culinary team grow their own greens and herbs in our garden for special dishes.
 By using washable and/or compostable dishes and cutlery from the kitchen, our program has minimal waste.
 Food scraps become compost for our Park Day chickens and worms.